Ask Our Expert: Effects of Health Care Reform on Dependent Audits

-We've asked Chris Heinefield, Aon Hewitt's West Region Leader for Dependent Verification Services, to answer several questions about the effects of health care reform on dependent audits.
+We've asked Davin Bernardi, Aon Hewitt's Delivery Leader for Dependent Verification Services, to answer several questions about the effects of health care reform on dependent audits.
 If you'd like to ask a question about this topic, or about any other pressing human resources challenge you are facing, e-mail us.
 We'll share responses to select questions on a regular basis.

 Question: How does health care reform affect an employer's ability to remove ineligible dependents?